codebase-frontend-library/codebase-4/src/docs/1-getting-started/alpinejs-or-activator.md

 Besides the Codebase-based AlpineJS demos in these docs, there are plenty of tutorials and videos out there showing you how to use Alpine.

 <div class="flex flex-grow-equal flex-gap flex-wrap my-6 pb-3">
-  <a class="btn btn-primary rounded-pill" href="/docs/8-alpinejs-components/about-alpinejs-components">Codebase with AlpineJS</a>
+  <a class="btn btn-primary rounded-pill" href="/codebase-4/docs/8-alpinejs-components/about-alpinejs-components">Codebase with AlpineJS</a>
-  <a class="btn btn-secondary rounded-pill" href="/docs/9-activator-components/about-activator-components">Codebase with Activator</a>
+  <a class="btn btn-secondary rounded-pill" href="/codebase-4/docs/9-activator-components/about-activator-components">Codebase with Activator</a>
 </div>

 ***

 **Note:** Converting Codebase components from Activator to AlpineJS, or _vise versa_, involves more than simply swapping out one script for the other.
 The HTML also needs to be reconfigured.
 AlpineJS uses its own _declarations_ as HTML attributes.
-The way that the Codebase `activator.js` works is completely different – it uses `data` attributes, `aria` attributes and `id`s.
+The way that the Codebase `activator.js` works is completely different – it uses `id`, `aria` attributes, `data` attributes.